Korean Culture Guide

 How to order food, call the server (저기요!), pour drinks for elders, and navigate Korean dining customs.

-- •Say "저기요" (jeogiyo) to call the server — it's perfectly polite
+- •Say "저기요" (jeogiyo) to call the server.
+It's perfectly polite

 - •Pour drinks for others with two hands as a sign of respect